-The School Lottery creates and runs lotteries for schools across the UK and to find out about our school lottery, please see www.yourschoollottery.co.uk, get in touch via ClassList or by emailing the PTA at rutlishpta@gmail.com.
+The School Lottery creates and runs lotteries for schools across the UK and to find out about our school lottery, please see www.yourschoollottery.co.uk, get in touch via Classlist or by emailing the PTA at rutlishpta@gmail.com.
+Your chance to win and at the same time supporting the school.

-Ruttish PTA are known for their famously fun Quiz Nights, wine tastings, Welcome Barbeques and other parent/carer social events.
-We also regularly support the school at official events, such as the Open Evening for prospective students, and Parents' Evenings, and every other event or opportunity to raise money to help support the school and the education of the students.
+Ruttish PTA are known for their famously fun Quiz Nights, wine tastings, welcome barbeques and other parent/carer social events.
+We also regularly support the school at official events, such as the Open Evening for prospective students, Subject Evenings, and every other event or opportunity to raise money to help support the school and the education of the students.